boo62/boo62.github.io/blog/posts/fitting-of-full-plate-16x24-competition-model-simulations.rst

 Discussion
 ----------

+The nurtient diffusion constant k\ :sub:`n` is over-estimated in every case; by three orders of magnitude in all but two.
+Independent and competition models seem to have similarly poor performance even when diffusion constant is large.

 In the last blog post, using the CNS model, fits of C and N were good compared to fits of S. We therefore beleived that removing S from the model and just studying C and N would produce good estimates of parameters in a shorter time.
-However, due to the different shape of CN and CNS growth curves, estimates may in fact be less accurate.
-We will verify this using smaller 3x3 plates as we did in CNS fits.
+However, due to the less distinctive shape of CN compared to CNS growth curves, estimates may be less accurate.
+We will investigate this using smaller 3x3 plates as we did in CNS fits.
+It is likely that some the error seen here can be explained by the weaker stopping criteria which we used to speed up fits for the larger plate.
+This is supported by the surprisingly poor estimates obtained fitting the independent model when k\ :sub:`n` = 0.
+In this case r estimates, in the last table (Inde k\ :sub:`n` = 0), appear to be approaching the correct minimum.

-Surprisingly, the independent model is not fitting well to data generated with the competition model with kn = 0.
-Is there an error somewhere?
-Is the stopping criteria too lax?

-The independent model finds the same minimum r value for all zero growth cultures.
+Other estimates appear to be far from their true values and here we likely have more serious fitting issues.
+Simulations of smaller plates (not shown) seem to suggest that there is a particular issue when some cultures have zero growth constant (c.f. previous blog post).
+We will look at ways at solving this issue using smaller simulations.

 Possible Solutions
 ------------------

+* Use stricter stopping criteria.

+  - We should get a good fit of the independent model to k\ :sub:`n` = 0 simulations.

 * Would more observations imporve results?

   - Perhaps I do not have enough timepoints during the growth phase or at the tail.

-* Add extra bounds and constriaints.
+* Add extra bounds and constraints.

   - Find zero growers from independent fits (all have the same minimum r value) and constrain these to be zero in competition fits.

-    + Requires extra computation.
+    + Does not require extra computation as we are already fitting the independent model.

-  - Consider bounding k\ :sub:`n`.
+  - Consider placing bounds on k\ :sub:`n`.

-    + Not clear how to do so without measurement.
+    + Not clear how to do this without measurement.

 * Randomize starting conditions.

-  - Requries much extra computation.
+  - Requries extra computation.

 * Would Bayesian fitting be more accurate?

-* Use a different model.
+We are assuming that there are no errors in the code.
+As the code is now more stable it might be a good idea to start writing some tests.

 I will try some of these solutions for 2x2 and 3x3 plates containing a proportion of cultures with zero growth constant.

-As the code is more stable now it might be a good idea to start writing some tests.